aurorra/Bachelorarbeit/README.md

 # Bachelorarbeit

 In diesem Verzeichnis befinden sich alle Dateien für den schriftlichen Teil der Bachelorarbeit **Flesh Simulation with Application to Character Animation**.
-Als PDF-Datei ist die Arbeit gespeichert unter ba_thesis_masanti/main.pdf oder in diesem Verzeichnis in der Datei ba_thesis_masanti.pdf.
+Als PDF-Datei ist die Arbeit gespeichert unter `ba_thesis_masanti/main.pdf` oder in diesem Verzeichnis in der Datei `ba_thesis_masanti.pdf`.
+Diese Bachelorarbeit entstand in Zusammenarbeit mit der Computer Graphics Group der Universität Bern.
+Weitere Informationen zur Gruppe und ihren vielfältigen Projekten sind unter [Computer Graphics Group - Universität Bern](http://cgg.unibe.ch/) ersichtlich.

+## Abstract

+This thesis explores the process of simulating the fleshy appearances of virtual characters.
+The focus lies on the formulation of the deformation energy.
+In order to accurately simulate a fleshy look, nonlinear hyperelastic energies have proven to be the best choice.
+But simulating volume-preserving biological tissues such as flesh yields more than a few mathematical and physical challenges.
+Achieving rest stability while working with a high Poisson’s ratio can be named as an example.
+Inspired by the complexity of this field, this thesis serves as an entry-level document.
+Relevant mathematical and physical aspects are presented and explained in an introductory manner.
+In addition, this thesis includes some more detailed calculations to bridge the gap between an expert in the field and a beginner.
+At the end of this thesis, I am presenting a few results visually to conclude the studies.

 # Template